ianhaggerty/robot-me-baby/readme.md

 \+ The Gazzillion other people whose work I've sponged and reincarnated as my own.
 Projects like this have a heap of dependencies.

+## A Note from the Author

+Thanks for your interest!
+Please see my [GitHub](https://github.com/ianhaggerty) or [Linkedin](https://www.linkedin.com/in/ihaggerty/) to stay updated.

 ## MIT License

 Copyright (c) 2021 Ian Haggerty